 I have a (very mature) teenage friend who recently deleted all social media from her life, but not for privacy concerns.
 She made the decision after being on her own social media and her family’s.
 I asked if she minded if I posted pictures of her.
 “Not at all,” she responded.
 “I just found that social media wasn’t making me happy or adding positively to my life.”

-Clearly Theo is his own person—but he’s also a major part of my life.
+Clearly Theo is his own person-but he’s also a major part of my life.
 Motherhood is the only other role that has defined me so clearly as climbing has.
 I know there are many different ways to handle kids and media, from not including them at all, to creating separate private accounts (but switching from account to account seems time consuming and that’s definitely not my forte these days), to sharing only a few select posts, to going all in.
+You may come across accounts on sites like Instagram where your access to certain content is restricted but with a private instagram viewer and other tools, all accounts become available for viewing.
 We are in a new age of being able to share so widely, and I’m unsure if anyone knows what is right or wrong, especially as each person will react so differently to publicity.
 I want to try my best to allow Theo to grow up to be his own person, not someone who fits neatly into my persona.

 Being in the public eye for more than 20 years now, I’ve learned how to deal with it for myself.
 But now that people follow me for being a mom, I struggle with how to draw a boundary not just for myself and my own presence on social media, but for that of my son.